More Interpreted Languages: Tcl, Lua, JavaScript, Io

 none

-generator to be added to Tcl 8.6 crt = coroutine.create(
+generator crt = coroutine.create(

 function (n)